openstack/nova-specs/specs/train/approved/placement-req-filter-forbidden-aggregates.rst

 Documentation Impact
 ====================

-Add documentation to explain how to use ``forbidden_aggregates`` placement request filter.
+Add documentation to explain how to use newly added placement request filter.

 References
 ==========